nopnop2002/esp-idf-ssh-client/README.md

 https://github.com/nopnop2002/esp-idf-scp-client

 You can use scp and ssh to do heavy processing that esp32 alone cannot.
-- Copy file from esp32 to remote using scp-put.
-- Execute remote command using ssh-client.
-- The processing result is redirected to a file.
-- Copy file from remote to esp32 using scp-get.

 For example, image processing:
 - Take a picture using the esp32-cam.
 - Send image files to remote using scp-put.